wassimk/react-my-reads/README.md

 MyReads is a React project from the [Udacity React Nanodegree](https://www.udacity.com/course/react-nanodegree--nd019).
 It teaches React fundamentals.

+You can see a version of it online at [my-reads.wassim.io](http://my-reads.wassim.io).

 It's all local, so just clone the repo and:

 * Install all project dependencies with `yarn install`